NOUIY/aws-cdk-guide/v2/define-iam-l2.md

    ]
    ```

-1. Once the role is created, you can pass it into your application for the resource that it applies to\.
+1. Once the role is created, you can pass it into your application for the resource that it applies to.
 For example, if the name of the role created for `LambdaStack/Handler/ServiceRole` is `lambda-service-role`, you would update your CDK app as follows:

    ```
    const stack = new Stack(app, 'LambdaStack');